 Please call us for Lactation Counseling and Breastfeeding Support.

-Other Information:Gove County Medical Center is a tobacco free facility.
-Your medical provider can assist you with managing your nicotine dependency during your hospitalization.
+Other Information:Gove County Medical Center is a tobacco-free facility.
+Your medical provider can assist you in managing your nicotine dependency during your hospitalization.

 Cell phone use is allowed in our facility